anyoptimization/pymoo/docs/source/visualization/radviz.md

 +++

-Radviz maps a higher dimensional space with a non-linear function to two dimensions.
+Radviz maps a higher-dimensional space with a non-linear function to two dimensions.
 Let us visualize some test data:

 ```{code-cell} ipython3